Targets and Achievements

 LION Eco Challenge 2050 Long-Term Environmental Objectives

-In 2019, the Lion Group established LION Eco Challenge 2050, a set of long-term environmental objectives, to contribute through its business activities to the accomplishment of worldwide goals related to addressing global-scale environmental problems, such as those identified by the Paris Agreement and the Sustainable Development Goals (SDGs).
-Aiming to realize a decarbonized, resource-circulating society, we are putting into practice initiatives aimed at solving issues related to decarbonization, plastics and water resources.
+In 2019, the Lion Group established the LION Eco Challenge 2050, a set of long-term environmental objectives, to contribute through its business activities to the accomplishment of worldwide goals related to addressing global-scale social issues, such as those identified by the Paris Agreement and the Sustainable Development Goals (SDGs).
+We are working toward the achievement of the LION Eco Challenge 2050 objectives.

 While striving for business growth, the Lion Group is working to contribute to global environmental sustainability, aiming to realize decarbonized, resource-circulating society by 2050.